Amanatullah Khan: Early life

-Amanatullah Khan was born in Agwanpur village, Meerut district to Waliullah Khan.
+Amanatullah Khan was born on 10 January 1974, in Agwanpur village, Meerut district, to Waliullah Khan.
 He attended the Jamia Millia Islamia but did not complete his degree.
 He is educated till twelfth grade, which he passed in 1992–93.
 He is married to Shafia Khan and has a son and a daughter.

 Political career

 Khan had unsuccessfully contested in the 2008 Delhi Legislative Assembly election and 2013 Delhi Legislative Assembly election as a Lok Jan Shakti Party candidate.
 In 2013 he got 3600 votes and ended on sixth position.

 Since 2015 Amanatullah Khan is a member of the Aam Aadmi Party.

-Member of Legislative Assembly (2015 - 2020)
+Member of Legislative Assembly (2015–2020)

-In 2015 he contested elections for the Legislative Assembly of Delhi and won, becoming a member of the Sixth Legislative Assembly of Delhi.
+In 2015, he contested elections for the Legislative Assembly of Delhi and won, becoming a member of the Sixth Legislative Assembly of Delhi.